Cart

 effect: "NoSchedule"

-For a complete overview of the available options, see the official Helm chart.
-In a nutshell, the different parts are as follows:
+For a full overview of the available options, see the official Helm chart.
+In a nutshell, the different sections mean the following:

-• deployment.initcontainers: Out of the box, Traefik is configured not to have permissions to write SSL certificates to the default file /data/acme.json.
-This section ensures that Traefik gains read and write permissions by adjusting the permissions with a chmod command.
+• deployment.initcontainers: Out of the box, Traefik is configured not to have permission to write SSL certificates to the default file intended for this purpose, /data/acme.json.
+This section ensures Traefik gets read and write permissions by adjusting the permissions with a chmod command.

-• podsecuritycontext: Ensures that every volume has the correct owner (65532).
+• podsecuritycontext: Ensures each volume has the correct owner (65532).

-• additionalArguments: The specified values indicate which email address notifications regarding the generation of SSL certificates are sent to, that you are using TransIP’s systems (via our API) to generate Let's Encrypt certificates, how often they are renewed, where they are stored, and that Traefik monitors and can use all namespaces.
+• additionalArguments: The values provided specify which email address will receive notifications related to generating SSL certificates, that you use TransIP’s systems (via our API) to generate Let’s Encrypt certificates, how often they are renewed, where they are stored, and that Traefik monitors and can use all namespaces.

-• env: Information regarding your TransIP API credentials (from steps 2 and 4).
+• env: Information related to your TransIP API details (from steps 2 and 4).

-• volumes: This is where you configure additional volumes (a type of disk); in this case, the /transip volume to store your API credentials.
+• volumes: Here you configure additional volumes (a kind of disk); in this case, the /transip volume to store your API details.

-• persistence: Ensures that the volume used to store the SSL certificates (/data) is retained when you delete your Traefik installation.
+• persistence: Controls whether the volume used to store SSL certificates (/data) is retained if you remove your Traefik installation.
 In this .yaml file, this option is enabled.

-• ingressRoute: An IngressRoute ensures that incoming network requests reach the correct services.
+• ingressRoute: An IngressRoute ensures incoming network requests are routed to the correct Services.

-• extraObjects: Adds additional components to your Traefik setup.
-In this setup, you add a Middleware that ensures that when you access the Traefik dashboard in your browser, you are prompted for a password as defined in the traefik-dashboard-basicauth secret (which you created in step 5).
+• extraObjects: Adds extra components to your Traefik setup.
+In this setup, you add a Middleware that prompts for a password when you open the Traefik dashboard in your browser, as configured in the traefik-dashboard-basicauth Secret (which you created in step 5).

-• providers: Enables Traefik to discover Kubernetes Ingress resources.
+• providers: Enables (a) using Traefik as a Gateway instead of the traditional (end-of-life) Nginx Ingress and (b) Traefik’s option to discover Kubernetes Ingress resources.
 This option is enabled by default in the official Helm Chart.
-We have included it here just in case Traefik decides to disable this option by default at a later date.
+We’ve included it here anyway, in case Traefik decides to disable it by default at a later date.

 • priorityClassName: Sets a priority class for Traefik.
-If Kubernetes, for any reason, needs to choose which Pods get priority when being scheduled, a Pod with a higher priority will take precedence.
+If, for whatever reason, Kubernetes needs to decide which Pods to prioritise when creating them, a Pod with a priority class will be prioritised.

-• image: Specifies which image is used to create the Traefik deployment.
+• image: Which image is used to create the Traefik deployment.

-• tolerations: Certain pods are not allowed to be scheduled on a node with a taint unless the pod has a toleration for that specific taint, see our article on taints & tolerations.
+• tolerations: Certain pods cannot be placed (i.e. scheduled) on a node with a taint unless the pod has a toleration for that specific taint; see our article on taints & tolerations.

 Step 7